Why My Dog Tries To Bite Me When I Put Him In His Crate?

 The dog may even resort to nipping or biting at you when you try to put him in as an act of desperation.
 He wants to communicate that he is very uncomfortable being confined.

 This anxiety often stems from a lack of conditioning to the crate from an early age.
-Puppies that are gradually introduced to crates with positive reinforcement learn to see it as a safe den.
+Puppies that are gradually introduced to crates with positive reinforcement learn to see them as a safe den.

 However, dogs that are simply shoved into crates without this conditioning come to see it as a scary place.

-If your dog was not properly crate trained, you will need to work on counterconditioning to build more positive associations.
+If your dog was not properly crate-trained, you will need to work on counterconditioning to build more positive associations.

 5. Boredom